This year, 20 trans individuals have been tragically murdered in the United States.

 Transgender women in the United States in particular face extraordinarily high levels of violence.
-Last year, 26 trans individuals were killed in the country, and a majority of these deaths were transgender women of colour.
+Last year, 26 trans individuals were killed in the country, and a majority of these deaths were Black trans women.

 Of course, these are only the murders that have been officially documented, and have taken place in the United States – it’s likely that there are many more undocumented murders of trans individuals elsewhere in the world.

 While activists around the world fight for trans equality and acceptance, it’s important to remember the members of the community who have tragically lost their lives, often at the hands of intolerance and bigotry.

 Dustin Parker, a 25-year-old taxi driver, was fatally shot early on New Year’s Day in McAlester, Oklahoma, and was found in the driver’s seat at approximately 6.30am.
 It has been reported that several gunshots had been fired at the taxi.
 Dustin was a founding member of the McAlester chapter of Oklahomans for Equality, an LGBTQ rights group, and leaves behind four children and a wife called Regina.
 “Rover Taxi is devastated at the loss of a member of our Rover family,” said Dustin’s employer Brian West, who organised a Facebook fundraiser to help his family.
 “Dustin was a steadfast friend, an amazing husband and father, and generous to a fault.
 He loved fiercely, worked tirelessly, and took on life with so much hope and enthusiasm that his presence brightened all of our lives.
 His bright, young life was taken far too early.
 Please keep his loved ones in your thoughts as we all try to pull together to get through these difficult times.
 Dustin will be missed, but never forgotten.”

 Neulisa Luciano Ruiz